goerwin/helpers/README.md

 Inside `src` there are 3 folders:
 - `client`  for helpers only used in client side code AKA front-end
-- `server` for helpers only used in a node environment
+- `node` for helpers only used in a node environment
-- `universal` for helpers used in both
+- `universal` for helpers used in both client and node

 ```sh
 // Generate the dist files